Role of Governors

 The Governing Body doesn't manage the school – this is the role of the headteacher and senior management team, but it does oversee the development of the school, with the main aim being to always provide a high standard of education for all pupils, of all abilities.

 Strategic - Setting the school's vision and strategic aims, agreeing plans and policies, and making creative use of resources.

 Critical Friend - Monitoring and evaluating performance, acting as a critical friend to the Headteacher to support and challenge them in managing the school.

 Accountability - Ensuring that the school is accountable to the children and parents it serves, to its local community, to those who fund and maintain it, as well as to the staff it employs.

 What do you need to be a governor?
 Well firstly, you don't need to be an educational professional!
 If you have an interest in the life of the school, backed with enthusiasm and a few hours a term, then you're ready.
 Training is provided by the local authority to bring you up to speed in your role as a governor and when you join the governing body, you are assigned a mentor to help you with any questions you may have.
 If you have skills from outside the world of education that are relevant, then you may find yourself in a unique position to contribute, but more than anything else a commitment to the school and the well-being of the pupils will help you to become an effective governor.

 If you'd like to learn more about being a governor then feel free to get in touch or why not stop a governor when you see one at school for a chat?
-If you'd like to register your interest to be a governor then in the first instance, contact the Chairman of the Governors or the School Office.
+If you'd like to register your interest to be a governor then in the first instance, contact the Chair of Governors via the School Office.